davidstelter/personal-site/content/lutherie/bubinga-7/index.md

 +++
-title = "Bubinga 7"
+title = "Bubinga 7 string guitar"
 +++

-This was the first guitar I made, and the first guitar I owned.
-I only had basses until this.
+This was the first guitar I made.
+I was still learning all the basics, and had barely done any joinery with glue, just some boxes in highschool shop class.
+In fact the first fingerboard I tried to glue to the neck popped right off - can't remember exactly what I did wrong with that, might have been over-clamped with expoxy.

 {{ img_fit_width(path="bubinga-7-body-perspective.jpg", width=800) }}

-## Materials

-### Neck
+## Neck

 The neck is a 7-piece lamination with a center of {{wood_link(name="purpleheart")}} with narrow-ish strips of {{wood_link(name="wenge")}}
 and {{wood_link(name="bubinga")}} with wenge again for the outermost layers.
 The fingerboard is {{wood_link(name="ebony")}} though I forget